phil-opp/blog_os/blog/content/second-edition/posts/06-cpu-exceptions/index.md

 For space reasons we don't show the full content here.
 You can find the full file [on Github](https://github.com/phil-opp/blog_os/blob/master/src/bin/test-exception-breakpoint.rs).

 It is similar to our `main.rs`, but uses a custom IDT called `TEST_IDT` and different `_start` and `breakpoint_handler` functions.
-The most interesting part is the `BREAKPOINT_HANDLER_CALLER` static.
+The most interesting part is the `BREAKPOINT_HANDLER_CALLED` static.
 It is an [`AtomicUsize`], an integer type that can be safely concurrently modified because all of its operations are atomic.
 We increment it when the `breakpoint_handler` is called and verify in our `_start` function that the handler was called exactly once.

 [`AtomicUsize`]: https://doc.rust-lang.org/core/sync/atomic/struct.AtomicUsize.html